 Ingredients

-- 3 tablespoons aquafaba - This is the liquid drained from a can of chickpeas; see ideas in post for using the chickpeas.
+- 3 tablespoons aquafaba - This is the liquid drained from a can of chickpeas; see ideas above for using the chickpeas.

 - 2 tablespoons fresh lemon juice